open/close all folders

 - Bait-and-Switch Boss: The battle isn't going to be you against that hulking monstrosity.
 Nor is it going to be you against its wielder to stop said monstrosity.
 In fact, Travis doesn't have to fight at all, not even against the guy who bogarts the kill.
 At least, not until the end of the game.

-- Brain in a Jar: Doctor Shake (likely his father).
+- Brain in a Jar: Belonging to Doctor Shake, his father.

 - Everyone Calls Him "Barkeep": Real name is never revealed in the first game, though the brain in the jar is that of Dr. Shake, his father.